seanmisra/angular-coding-exercises/README.md

 14) Demonstrate a routing guard with CanActivate
 15) Demonstrate usage of rxjs operators pipe and map (ideally together)
 16) Create a typeahead input that uses the rxjs operators debounceTime and distinctUntilChanged
+17) Demonstrate a use case for the forkJoin rxjs operator

 Commits correspond to each exercise